 Looking for a quick meal that is fun for the whole family or just for one?
-These grown-up chicken tenders with healthy honey mustard sauce are IT!
-Instead of using bread crumbs to get that classic chicken finger texture, I used almond flour crackers from Simple Mills and pumpkin seeds, which not only add more nutrition but extra flavor too
+These gluten-free chicken fingers with healthy honey mustard sauce are IT!
+Instead of using bread crumbs to get that classic chicken finger texture, I used almond flour crackers from Simple Mills and pumpkin seeds, which not only add more nutrition but extra flavor too.

 Eat these grown-up chicken fingers on top of a salad or simply dip them into the healthy honey mustard sauce for a protein-packed dinner!